WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 It is a requirement to provide one or more [labels](/using-wasabi/Receive.md#the-importance-of-labeling) each time you initiate a transfer of bitcoin.
 These labels should be the observers of the transaction.
-An observer of a sending transaction is, of course, the receiver of it, as well as any other third party that will find out about it.
+An observer of a sending transaction is, of course, the receiver, as well as any other third party that knows that you are the sender of this transaction.
 For example, you should include as a label the payment processor or the bitcoin exchange if you use their services.
 This metadata will be used to build an accurate cluster of observers who know about your coins.
 A change address will be automatically created, if needed, following the BIP44 standard.